Eastern Bloc: Dissolution

 On 9 November 1989, following mass protests in East Germany and the relaxing of border restrictions in Czechoslovakia, tens of thousands of Eastern Berliners flooded checkpoints along the Berlin Wall and crossed into West Berlin.
 Parts of the wall were torn down, leading to the reunification of Germany on 3 October 1990; around this time, most of the remains of the wall were torn down.
 In Bulgaria, the day after the mass crossings through the Berlin Wall, the leader Todor Zhivkov was ousted by his Politburo and replaced with Petar Mladenov.

 In Czechoslovakia, following protests of an estimated half-million Czechs and Slovaks demanding freedoms and a general strike, the authorities, which had allowed travel to the West, abolished provisions guaranteeing the ruling Communist Party its leading role.
 President Gustáv Husák appointed the first largely non-Communist government in Czechoslovakia since 1948 and resigned in what was called the Velvet Revolution.

 Since 1971, Romania had reversed the program of de-Stalinization.
 Following growing public protests, dictator Nicolae Ceaușescu ordered a mass rally in his support outside Communist Party headquarters in Bucharest, but mass protests against Ceaușescu proceeded.
 The Romanian military sided with protesters and turned on Ceaușescu.
 They executed him after a brief trial three days later.

 Even before the Eastern Bloc's last years, all of the countries in the Warsaw Pact did not always act as a unified bloc.
 For instance, the 1968 invasion of Czechoslovakia was condemned by Romania, which refused to take part in it.
 Albania withdrew from the Pact, and the Eastern Bloc altogether, in response to the invasion.
 In Cambodia, communist rule ended in 1992 and monarchy was restored in 1993.

 The only surviving communist states are China, Cuba, Laos, North Korea, and Vietnam.
 Their state-socialist experience was more in line with decolonization from the Global North and anti-imperialism towards the West instead of the Red Army occupation of the former Eastern Bloc.
 The five states all adopted economic reforms to varying degrees.
-China and Vietnam are usually described as more state capitalist than the more traditionalist Cuba, Laos, and North Korea.
 This was previously the case in Kazakhstan until 2022, Uzbekistan until 2016, Turkmenistan until 2006, Kyrgyzstan until 2005, Azerbaijan and Georgia until 2003, Armenia until 1998, Moldova until 1997, Ukrainia and Belarus until 1994, Tajikistan until 1992.
 All presidents of post-Soviet Russia were members of the Communist Party of the Soviet Union (Boris Yeltsin before 1990, Vladimir Putin and Dmitry Medvedev before 1991).
 Azerbaijan is an authoritarian dominant-party state yet it has officially eliminated mentions of communism from its constitution.